netgroup/rose/docs/rose-vm.md

 The rose-srv6 VM includes an emulated network environment based on Mininet and relies on the Linux kernel for implementing the SRv6 data plane.

-In the control plane, the Linux nodes offers a gRPC southbound API to a controller developed in python.
+In the control plane, the Linux nodes offer a gRPC southbound API to a controller developed in python.

 ## How to install